prazdevs/pinia-plugin-persistedstate/README.md

 - Configurable per Pinia store.
 - Still compatible with Vue 2 and 3.
 - No external dependencies.
+- Supports a custom serializer for advanced needs.
 - Super small (<1kB).

 ## ⚙️ Installing